Forensic Services Group

 Strategic Forensic Support Branch (SFSB)

 The Strategic Forensic Support Branch (SFSB) delivers timely, quality, innovative science, technology, systems and processes in support of the FSG Identification Services Branch (ISB), the Crime Scene Services Branch (CSSB) and front line policing.
-Led by the Chief Scientist Dr Tony Raymond AM, the branch also provides high level Executive support and advice concerning forensic science and technology.
-The SFSB structure comprises of Science and Technology, Business Improvement Unit, Business Management Unit and the EFIMS Project team.
+The branch also provides high level Executive support and advice concerning forensic science and technology.

 The SFSB exists to: